List of Tom and Jerry feature films: Tom and Jerry Meet Sherlock Holmes

-Tom and Jerry & The Wizard of Oz
+Tom and Jerry & the Wizard of Oz

-Tom and Jerry & the Wizard of Oz is an animated adaptation of the 1939 Metro-Goldwyn-Mayer film The Wizard of Oz (which in turn is based on the 1900 novel The Wonderful Wizard of Oz by L. Frank Baum), with the addition of various M-G-M Cartoon stars including Tom and Jerry as characters and told through their point of view.
+Tom and Jerry & the Wizard of Oz is a 2011 animated musical adaptation of the 1939 Metro-Goldwyn-Mayer film The Wizard of Oz (which in turn is based on the 1900 novel The Wonderful Wizard of Oz by L. Frank Baum), with the addition of various M-G-M Cartoon stars including Tom and Jerry as characters and told through their point of view.
 Film scholar David McGowan observes that the film and its sequel (Tom and Jerry: Back to Oz) was only possible "due to a complicated series of mergers and acquisitions" that brought both franchises together under a single media conglomerate.
 The film was released on DVD and Blu-ray on August 23, 2011, by Warner Home Video.
 Common Sense Media rated the film 3 out of 5 stars.